 Knowledge and Experience

-- Fluent in French and excellent oral and written English skills required
+- Fluency in French and excellent oral and written English skills required

 Living Conditions / Environmental Conditions

 The position is based in Bangui, Central African Republic and will require up to 25% travel to field offices to support country programs, which may include travel to insecure locations where freedom of movement is limited and areas where amenities are limited.
 This position is unaccompanied for spouses and/or children.
 The security situation in CAR can be very volatile with pockets of violent outburst in various areas of the country.
 Bangui is generally more stable; however, carjacking and targeted looting do occur on occasion.
 Hospitals and access to quality health care are very limited.
 Malaria is prevalent.
 It is estimated that 7-8% of the population may be HIV positive.
 Suitable group housing is available.
 Electricity, clean water and internet can be at times subject to shortages.

 Mercy Corps team members represent the agency both during and outside work hours when deployed in a field posting or on a visit/TDY to a field posting.
 Team members are expected to conduct themselves in a professional manner and respect local laws, customs and Mercy Corps’ policies, procedures, and values at all times and in all in-country venues.